inspec/inspec/docs-chef-io/content/inspec/matchers.md

 ## include

 Verifies if a value is included in a list.

-Example:
+For Example:

 ```ruby
 describe passwd do